Sead Ramović: Club career

 Born in Stuttgart, West Germany, Ramović started his career with FC Feuerbach.
-Since then, he has played for SpVgg Feuerbach, Stuttgarter Kickers, VfL Wolfsburg, Borussia Mönchengladbach, and Kickers Offenbach, all of which are German clubs.
+He went on to play for SpVgg Feuerbach, Stuttgarter Kickers, VfL Wolfsburg, Borussia Mönchengladbach, and Kickers Offenbach, all of which are German clubs.
 In July 2006, he signed with Tippeligaen club Tromsø IL.
 In 2010, he signed for Sivasspor.
-In 2011, he moved to FK Novi Pazar and played in the Serbian Superliga.
+In 2011, he moved to Novi Pazar and played in the Serbian Superliga.
 On 17 November 2011, it was announced that he is to join Lillestrøm SK for the 2012 season.

 Following limited use with Vendsyssel in the 2013 season, Ramović joined Strømsgodset before the 2014 season, but retired from the team early in the season, on 21 May.

 International career

-Ramović received his first call up for the Bosnia and Herzegovina national football team in 2004.
-Although he was included in the squad on several occasions, he never earned a cap.
+Ramović received his first call up for the Bosnia and Herzegovina national team in 2004.
+While he was included in the squad on several occasions, he never earned a cap.

+Managerial career

+Ramović was appointed head coach of Tanzanian club Young Africans in November 2024, having previously managed South African side TS Galaxy.